4GeeksAcademy/Templates-Boilerplates/docs/start-react-advanced.md

 ```bash
 $ cp .env.example .env
 ```
-3. Start coding! and use the webpack dev server with live reload, for Windows, Mac, Linux or Gitpod:
+3. Start coding and use the webpack dev server with live reload, for Windows, Mac, Linux or Gitpod:

 ```bash
 $ npm run start